Central Forest

 Park History

-Central Forest Nature Reserve was established in 1930, making it one of Russia older protected areas, created specifically to preserve representative southern taiga that had already largely disappeared from European Russia due to logging and agricultural expansion.
-The reserve scientific importance was recognized early, and it has maintained continuous ecological monitoring for over 90 years.
-UNESCO designated it a biosphere reserve in 1985.
-The long data record makes it one of the most important sites for understanding temperate forest ecology in Russia.
+Central Forest Nature Reserve was established on 4 May 1930, making it one of Russia's older protected areas, created specifically to preserve representative southern taiga that had already largely disappeared from European Russia due to logging and agricultural expansion.
+[1] The reserve was controversially abolished in 1951 and logging began, but it was re-established on 1 April 1960 with continuous scientific monitoring maintained from that point.
+UNESCO designated it a Biosphere Reserve in 1985.
+[1] The long data record — spanning over 90 years since re-establishment — makes it one of the most important sites for understanding temperate forest ecology in European Russia.

 Major Trails And Attractions